Works council or staff representation

 You must make sure that a works council is established.
 If you have more than 1 company, make sure that every one of them with more than 50 employees has its own works council.
 A joint works council is possible when your companies each employ less than 50 people, but the sum total exceeds 50.

-The works council has rights to promote and protect the interests of employees, such as:
+The works council or the staff representation has rights to promote and protect the interests of employees, such as:

 • the right to prior consultation if decisions or measures are taken which can majorly impact your employees